7 Cloud Migration Strategies Every Company Should Know

 What Is a Cloud Migration Strategy?

-A cloud migration strategy is a software modernization process that moves on-premises IT applications, infrastructure, and data to a cloud environment.
-A migration plan often consists of several strategies, each used to handle a different component of the existing IT architecture.
-There are seven cloud migration strategies: rehosting, redeployment, repackaging, refactoring, repurchasing, retiring, and retaining.
-These categories and definitions find their basis in an article Gartner wrote over a decade ago.
+There are seven core cloud migration strategies: rehosting, redeployment, repackaging, refactoring, repurchasing, retiring, and retaining.
+These categories and definitions find their basis in an article Gartner wrote over a decade ago and are just as relevant today.

 Because each strategy has different strengths and weaknesses, companies must determine which they should use to migrate a given application depending on several factors.
 These factors include the availability of resources, the time frame allotted for the transition, the complexity of the application, the overall technology strategy, and the specific cloud migration challenges they face.
 Consequently, companies must evaluate their existing tech stack before committing to a migration initiative.
+To find out if you’re prepared to begin executing your cloud migration techniques, lean on our free Essential Cloud Migration Checklist, a valuable resource for any company making the transition.

-The Top 7 Cloud Migration Strategies
+7 Core Cloud Migration Strategies

 Rehosting